PatriciaDros/environmental-operational-bi-warehouse/docs/00_documentation_index.md

 ---

-## Part IV — Reporting
+## Part IV — Reporting and Future Development

-How the warehouse supports analytics.
+Version 1.0 focuses on building and documenting the warehouse.
+This section describes the reporting opportunities the warehouse supports today and identifies ideas for future development.

 | Chapter | Document |
 |---------|----------|